brenopelegrin/flask-tasks/README.md

 # flask-tasks

-This is an generic Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided and store the results on a SQL database.
+This is a generic Flask RESTful API written in Python that can receive task requests with some arguments, run some logic with the arguments provided and store the results on a SQL database.
 The results can then be retrieved from the API.

+:warning: **This repository might be outdated in terms of features and fixes.
+For more frequent and recent updates, please check the [flask-tasks-docker](https://github.com/brenopelegrin/flask-tasks-docker) repository**

 ## Main features